Chris Klein (soccer)

-Chris Klein (born January 4, 1976, in St. Louis, Missouri) is an American former soccer player who spent 13 seasons in Major League Soccer and earned 23 caps with the United States men's national soccer team.
-Currently, he is the President of LA Galaxy, promoted on January 28, 2013, from vice president.
+Chris Klein (born January 4, 1976) is an American former soccer player who spent 13 seasons in Major League Soccer and earned 22 caps with the United States men's national soccer team.
+He became the club president of the LA Galaxy on January 28, 2013, after a promotion from vice president.
+Klein was fired from the LA Galaxy on May 30, 2023, after 11 seasons with the club.

-Klein spent the entirety of his 12-year professional career playing in Major League Soccer, for the Kansas City Wizards, Real Salt Lake and Los Angeles Galaxy, winning the MLS Cup and Supporters' Shield with Kansas City in 2000, and the Supporters' Shield with Los Angeles in 2010, his last year as a professional.
+A former midfielder, Klein spent the entirety of his 12-year professional career playing in Major League Soccer, for the Kansas City Wizards, Real Salt Lake and Los Angeles Galaxy, winning the MLS Cup and Supporters' Shield with Kansas City in 2000, and the Supporters' Shield with Los Angeles in 2010, his last year as a professional.
 He was notable for his fitness and resilience to injury, setting an MLS record in 2008 when he made his 118th consecutive first team start.
 Klein was also a veteran member of the United States national team during the early 2000s; he acquired 23 caps, scored 5 goals, and represented his country at the 2003 Confederations Cup.

 Career

 Amateur

-Klein attended De Smet Jesuit High School, and then played three years of college soccer at Indiana University from 1994 to 1997.
+Klein attended De Smet Jesuit High School, winning a Missouri state championship in the fall of 1993.
+He played three years of college soccer at Indiana University from 1994 to 1997.
 In total, he started 88 games for the Hoosiers, registering 11 goals and 11 assists as a senior.